 A bid includes those raw material and labor costs, as well as taxes, equipment, overhead costs, and a profit markup.

 Even with an estimate, it's important to bid the correct amount.
 This is especially the case when bidding on smaller-scale projects, as these buyers are usually ready to move forward and may treat your estimate as an official bid representing the deal.
+Using a bidding software is always recommended.

 Delivering A Winning Bid